In the metaverse, we would be able to buy virtual outfits and roam the streets of virtual reality or turn up for concerts looking stylish.

 The metaverse could help improve how we stay connected with our loved ones.

-#5 Negative Effects On Our Health
+#5 Negative Effects on Our Health

 Since the use of mobile phones and the internet went mainstream, we’ve heard stories and warnings of how increased usage could cause health complications.